 Savanna School District is committed to offering a drive-up opportunity for free COVID-19 testing for children who have been asked to stay home from school due to symptoms.
 Parents will need to complete the JotForm prior to having their child tested.

 In addition, all classrooms are sanitized using an electrostatic magnetic fogger nightly.
 If there is a case of an individual testing positive for COVID-19 during the school day, additional fogging will occur when students are not in the room.
 We are pleased to continue these standards to ensure the health and safety of our students and staff.

 We will continue to monitor health and safety guidelines from our state and local agencies.
 If you have any questions or need support, our school office staff will be available from 7:45- 3:00 on all school days.
 We hope you and your family stay healthy and safe.
 Hansen Huskies are AMAZING!!!

 Hansen School's Instructional Program

 We are continuing to see tremendous academic and community improvements at Hansen School; we can't help but let our PRIDE show in the tremendous progress of our students!
 We continue to witness an even higher standard of excellence this year, and are continuing to provide the support and leadership needed to meet these goals.
-This year, we will continue our tradition of “Husky Time,” with leveled, skill-specific instruction where students’ individual needs are addressed.
-Building on our successful implementation with iPads, Technology Learning Centers and STEM Centers, we are continuing our focus on technology, as it is our goal to provide our students with the necessary skills to become proficient 21st Century Learners.
+It is our goal to provide our students with the necessary skills to become proficient 21st Century Learners.
 Teachers are excited to continue to implement our Common Core aligned comprehensive ELA/ELD curriculum in addition to the iReady intervention program.